-The Gross Value Added (GVA) for Welsh agriculture as a whole is £385 million3.
-This underpins the £6.1 billion annual turnover and £1.55 billion GVA attributed to the on-farm production and food manufacturing sector4.
+The Gross Value Added (GVA) for Welsh agriculture as a whole is £385 million.
+This underpins the £6.1 billion annual turnover and £1.55 billion GVA attributed to the on-farm production and food manufacturing sector.

-- 951 million litres of drinking water per day5. - 1.5 million green tonnes of timber a year6. - The Welsh woodland resource contributes a Gross Value Added (GVA) of £499.3M per annum to the Welsh economy7. - 14 million tonnes of aggregates a year8. - 8,919 gigawatt hours of energy from renewable sources, and rising (2014 figures)9. - In 2014, 1,500 businesses were engaged in producing renewable energy in Wales, with sales of £958 million, and employing 2,000 people on a Full Time Equivalent basis 10. - Welsh soils store 410 million tonnes of carbon11, as well as being the basis for all agriculture. - At a UK level, the annual value of pollination services to agriculture and horticulture is £690m12. - 10 million overnight trips and 90 million day visits from GB visitors, with a further 932,000 international visits, generate a total expenditure of £2,870 million in Wales (2014)13. - Over a quarter of the adult population in Wales meet the recommended level of physical activity through participation in outdoor pursuits14. - Evaluation of the Wales Coast Path found that the economic value derived from the health benefits of walking on the path was £18.2million15. - The historic environment sector in Wales supports 30,000 jobs and contributes £840m to national GVA16.
+- 951 million litres of drinking water per day. - 1.5 million green tonnes of timber a year. - The Gross Value Added (GVA) of the Welsh forestry sector is £499.3M.
+This figure relates to forestry and logging, the manufacture of wood and products of wood and cork, and the manufacture of paper and paper products, but excludes for example the GVA of woodland-based recreation businesses. - 14 million tonnes of aggregates a year. - 8,919 gigawatt hours of energy from renewable sources, and rising (2014 figures). - In 2014, 1,500 businesses were engaged in producing renewable energy in Wales, with sales of £958 million, and employing 2,000 people on a Full Time Equivalent basis. - Welsh soils store 410 million tonnes of carbon, as well as being the basis for all agriculture. - At a UK level, the annual value of pollination services to agriculture and horticulture is £690m. - 10 million overnight trips and 90 million day visits from GB visitors, with a further 932,000 international visits, generate a total expenditure of £2,870 million in Wales (2014). - Over a quarter of the adult population in Wales meet the recommended level of physical activity through participation in outdoor pursuits. - Evaluation of the Wales Coast Path found that the economic value derived from the health benefits of walking on the path was £18.2million. - The historic environment sector in Wales supports 30,000 jobs and contributes £840m to national GVA.